BumblebeeBat/FlyingFox/docs/channels.md

 `hash` is the merkle root of a datastructure explaining the bet.

 Each type of bet gets unlocked in a different way.
-If the channel block gets published and a bet is not unlocked, then where the money goes is determined by default.
+If the channel block gets published and a bet is not unlocked, then where the money goes is determined by `default`.

 If a bet is a hashlock bet, then it should be possible to find 256 bits called the secret such that SHA256(secret)=Hash.
 The secret unlocks this type of bet.